Main Office Location:

 James is a master in the use of specialty, hard-to-find films to achieve his artistic palette and uses a hybrid blend of film and digital techniques on each wedding.
 Engagement sessions available, ensuring a rapport and level of comfort is established between James and the couple before the wedding day.
 Packages may also include a customized ‘highlight’ website with a link for guests, chromogenic prints of each image (a physical proof), and traditional heirloom wedding albums.

-What have weddings taught you?
 That what I do really matters.
 Early on in my career, I photographed a modest wedding that was really wonderful in its simplicity, elegance and intimacy.
 Even though my clients know that I deliver photos really quickly, it took quite a long time for the bride to come and pick up the photos.
 I had no idea why, but as soon as the bride saw the first photo, she started to cry.
 She then told me that her father had been sick at the wedding and had passed away shortly thereafter.
 She knew that looking at the photos would be an emotional ride and she was right.
 All three of us cried our way through each of the photos and it was a night I will never forget.
 She couldn’t thank me enough.
 Any doubt I ever had about the value of wedding photography disappeared that instant.
 There is one photograph from that wedding that still sits on my desk and inspires me to this day.
 I look to it for inspiration whenever I get frustrated with the countless emails from people asking only about price—as if that is the only difference between photographers.
 If you talk to that bride she will tell you that her wedding day was the most important day in her life and she was thrilled that I treated it like it was the most important day in mine, too.

-Tell us about your photography.
 I am trying to create images that you feel rather than just look at.
 I use film, which I believe has a look and feel that people respond to.
 This is especially apparent with the black and white 'Old Hollywood' photographs, as well as some of the other, more artistic and mystical looking images.
 These different looks are important components in telling a compelling visual story.

-Why should someone hire you?
 As with most professions, experience is what you are paying for along with vision and style.
 A seasoned professional who has worked with high profile clients in every conceivable lighting situation is going to be in higher demand than a new photographer building their book.
 It is the difference between expecting great images and hoping for great images.
 Basically, you are paying for peace of mind.

-What is your advice to someone choosing a wedding photographer?
 More important than asking questions is merely having a conversation with them.
 You know what you like and you don't like.
 See if the photographer feels the same way.
 The importance of matching personality and passion cannot be over emphasized.
 Who could be more important to click with than the person you will be spending the most important day of your life with?

-Are engagement sessions important?
 Yes.
 I want to spend as much time with clients before the wedding as possible.
 The closer I get to them the more comfortable they will be with me during their wedding day and that translates into much more intimate moments being captured.
 I am looking for iconic images from a wedding day and that process starts a long time before the actual day itself.

 Truly great photographers are like magicians, only instead of pulling rabbits out of a hat, they coax extraordinary images out of a camera.
 At least that’s what James Johnson does.
 If you talk to his wedding clients about their experience with him, you’d better leave plenty of time to listen—they never run out of accolades.
 One of them, a producer, did manage to express their collective admiration succinctly: “I could’ve hired ANY photographer in Los Angeles, and I hired Jim because I had never seen work as good as his.
 His photos were so original, and his eye for capturing special, emotional moments between people was truly awe-inspiring.
 He is a genuine artist and I do not give that compliment lightly or often.”